Liberty Fund Resources

 The content of the Library of Economics and Liberty website is selected by an independent Advisory Board, comprised of academics with a broad range of interests, along with Liberty Fund staff members, and is assembled by the Editor.

 Lauren F. Landsburg, Editor.
 Lauren Landsburg is an economist and private computer consultant in Rochester, New York.
 She migrated into computer programming while running a side-business specializing in typesetting textbooks using her own software based on TeX.
 Before that, she taught economics at the University of Rochester and served on the Council of Economic Advisers under Presidents Reagan and G. H. Bush.
 She received her Ph.D. in economics from the University of Chicago, preceded by an A.M. in Chinese from Yale University.
 She became interested in international finance after she noticed that classical Chinese texts regularly reported money supply figures.
 She is a co-author of a textbook, Macroeconomics, and has published in the Journal of Applied Econometrics.
+She is a founding member and director of EAR, a private not-for-profit teaching English as a second language to immigrants and refugees in Rochester, New York.

 Russell Roberts, Associate Editor.
 Russ Roberts is the John and Jean De Nault Research Fellow at Stanford University's Hoover Institution.
 He hosts EconTalk and is a founding advisory board member of the Library of Economics and Liberty.
 Roberts is the co-creator of the Keynes-Hayek rap videos.
 They've been viewed over 7 million times on YouTube and subtitled in eleven languages.
 He blogs at Cafe Hayek (CafeHayek.com) along with Don Boudreaux.